sunflowerdeath/taply/README.md

     </Taply>
 )

-// Any component can be a child const tappableComponent = (
+// Any component can be a child (React components should forward ref to inner DOM-element) const tappableComponent = (
     <Taply {...props}>
          <SomeComponent />